DistributedCollective/zero/README.md

 - `_upperPartialRedemptionHint` hints at the `prevId` neighbor of the last redeemed Trove upon reinsertion, if it's partially redeemed,
 - `_partialRedemptionHintNICR` ensures that the transaction won't run out of gas if neither `_lowerPartialRedemptionHint` nor `_upperPartialRedemptionHint` are  valid anymore.

 `redeemCollateral` will only redeem from Troves that have an ICR >= MCR.
-In other words, if there are Troves at the bottom of the SortedTroves list that are below the minimum collateralization ratio (which can happen after an ETH:USD price drop), they will be skipped.
+In other words, if there are Troves at the bottom of the SortedTroves list that are below the minimum collateralization ratio (which can happen after an rBTC:USD price drop), they will be skipped.
 To make this more gas-efficient, the position of the first redeemable Trove should be passed as `_firstRedemptionHint`.

 #### First redemption hint